 In our last blog , we discussed the origin of omega 3 fatty acids, DHA and EPA.
 We have suggested that it is undoubtedly one of the most vital nutrients to be included in daily diet.
 DHA has a positive effect on diseases such as hypertension, arthritis, atherosclerosis, depression, adult-onset diabetes mellitus, myocardial infarction, thrombosis, and some cancers.
 Continue reading “DHA & EPA – Omega 3 fatty acids as the panacea for all illnesses”

 The best prevention against heart diseases is to understand the risk and the treatment options.
 Understanding how to reduce or control the modifiable risks goes a long way in prevention and control of heart diseases.

-Dr. MSS Mukharjee, Founder & Director, Pulse Heart Center talks to eKincare about how one can determine if they have heart issues.
+Dr. MSS Mukharjee, Founder & Director, Pulse Heart Center talks to eKincare about the prevention of heart diseases.

 There are several causes of heart diseases.
 The major causes of heart diseases include high blood pressure, diabetes, smoking, increased cholesterol levels, sedentary lifestyle, family history and eating unhealthy food.